circleci/circleci-docs/jekyll/_cci2/webhooks.md

 ## Payload signature
 {: #payload-signature}

-Users can provide an optional signing secret when setting up a webhook.
+You can provide an optional signing secret when setting up a webhook.
 If that secret is set, each outgoing HTTP request will contain a `circleci-signature` header, containing a comma-separated list of versioned signatures: